- EV help

 Features like automatic emergency braking, forward collision warning and lane departure avoidance are safety features many modern cars benefit from.

 Repair costs can be high.
 When you recognise the early signs of needing a new car, you could think about a new car, even part exchange it.
-And if you don't want to deal with all of the above issues, you could get an electric vehicle too.
+Petrol and diesel cars don’t have a monopoly on breakdowns, but if you’re looking for a new car, it’s worth bearing in mind that electric vehicles do have less to go wrong.

 When it comes to car subscription, similar to other financing options, you can generally pick a new car, with a new engine, that's more efficient - it could work out a better deal in the long run!
 What other reasons to subscribe do you need?